For immediate release

 “One of Alaska’s tallest trees has fallen,” said Rasmuson Foundation President and CEO Diane Kaplan, who was hired by Ed as the Foundation’s first employee in 1995.
 “Ed’s intense love of Alaska inspired a generation of board members and staff.
 He was a mentor in all matters Alaska and modeled how effective leaders balance work with a full and satisfying life.
 With Ed, you always knew where you stood.
 He gave the Rasmuson staff the encouragement and resources to pursue our passions so long as the aim was to benefit Alaskans.”

 Ed was born Aug.
 27, 1940, in Houston, Texas, to his Alaska-born father, Elmer E. Rasmuson and Lile Vivian (Bernard) Rasmuson.
 Reared during Alaska’s territorial days, he matured during the heady “go-go years” of statehood, the Alaska Native Claims Settlement Act, and pipeline construction.
+He graduated from Harvard College and became a lifelong advocate for education.
 Over the course of 30 years, Ed moved through the ranks of the family business — National Bank of Alaska — starting out as a teller, becoming a branch manager in Southeast Alaska, and ultimately leading the organization as chairman of the board.
-Along the way, he graduated from Harvard College.

 In July 2000, Ed orchestrated the sale of the National Bank of Alaska to Wells Fargo.
 When his father died that December, the bulk of the estate was given not to the family, but instead to Rasmuson Foundation, the family foundation created by his father and grandmother in 1955.
 It was the first time that a fortune made in Alaska stayed in Alaska, something Ed was a firm believer in.